-- 1. Did the water flow the same way on each trial? - 2.
-On the second copy of your topographic map shade the route the water followed, highlighting "at risk" areas.
-Attach this as a separate file or insert below.
-If possible use Google maps to look in detail at the area surrounding your volcano.

-3. Were there any houses or infrastructure in the way?
+1. Did the water flow the same way on each trial?
+2. On the second copy of your topographic map shade the route the water followed, highlighting "at risk" areas.
+If p ible use Google maps to look in detail at the area surrounding your volcano.
+Were there any houses or infrastructure in the way?
 Highlight/circle these on your map.

-- 1. What improvements would you make to:

-- a) The model

-- b) The experiment

-- to make it a more realistic test?
+Eva What improvements would you make to: a) The model b) The experiment to make it a more realistic test?